LSST-IT/puppet-ts/README.md

 ## Description

-Puppet module for installing and configuring the LSST TS CSC.
+Puppet module for installing and configuring the LSST Telescope & Site (TS) CSC(s).

 ## Setup

 ### What ts affects

-The module installs prerequisites, installs the TS software, and configures firewall settings.
+The module installs prerequisites, installs the Telescope & Site software, and configures firewall settings.

 ### Setup Requirements